-Point Defiance Park:Spine–Outer Loop–Inner Loop Trails Professional Review and Guide
+Point Defiance Park:Spine–Outer Loop–Inner Loop Trails Professional Guide

 "Tacoma’s more than one-hundred-year-old Point Defiance Park not only houses a renowned zoo and aquarium, extensive gardens, a logging museum, and a living history museum at Fort Nisqually but also hundreds of acres of urban forest laced with trails.
 The three main trail routes are marked with geometric symbols: the Spine Trail is a circle, the Outer Loop Trail a square, and the Inner Loop a triangle.
 The route prescribed here takes in segments of all three trails.